 Though many people regard Web and hybrid apps to be cross-platform.
 We think such a classification does injustice to apps developed using Xamarin, which are actually in the true sense of cross-platform mobile app development.
 Unlike Web apps, these apps are actually apps in the traditional sense and can be downloaded from app stores and can run offline.
 Also unlike Hybrid apps close to 100% of the code can be shared across platforms.
 This is the real advantage of cross-platform mobile app development.
 It is also true that the number of bugs reported when using Android cross-platform mobile app code onto iOS through this technique is quite low.
 However, work on these platforms is still in the nascent stage and a lot of libraries that are already available for iOS / Android native app developers are not available to developers on cross-platform mobile app development.
 These would thus have to be manually built.
 Also, it is recommended for usage in a case where a large portion of the code deals with business logic and not on-device functionality.
-If a large portion of the code is dependent on the device then common code percentage would go down.
+If a large portion of the code is dependent on the device then the common code percentage would go down.

 Below is a summary of all the mobile application types: